 'Fore Snax' at 90 Fore Street, with its very 1960s nomenclature, is a café which has had a number of names over the years, but many still know it as the Neptune Café.

-It was assumed that the chemist's shop at 97 Fore Street was later 'E.J.
+The chemist's shop at 97 Fore Street had ealier been owned by 'E.J.
 Owles' (as recorded on the frosted door glass which can still be seen).
-At the time of this photograph it was owned by John Thomas Jackson and his wife Lydia [photograph courtesy John Michael Bryant] However, in 2017 Charles Simpson corrects this:
+At the time of this photograph it was owned by John Thomas Jackson and his wife Lydia [photograph courtesy John Michael Bryant].
+In 2017 Charles Simpson added:

 ‘Ipswich St. Clements 18..